Mistake #1 – Not Knowing Your Network

 There are many issues I see related to poor account organization, but the most common mistake I see is having generic names for your campaigns (Campaign #1, Campaign #2, Ad Group #1, etc.).
 With generic names like these, you may not even remember which campaign is which much less how they performed!

 Your campaign names should be short but also as descriptive as possible.
 Organizing your account will allow you to work faster and more efficiently.
-Even better, if you have Ads and Keywords grouped appropriately, it can help increase your Quality Score.
+Even better, if you have Google Ads and Keywords grouped appropriately, it can help increase your Quality Score.

 If you’re not sure how to name your campaigns, consider something simple like the name of the product or service and the geographical target.
 For example, Electrical Contractor – 20 miles.
 This may not tell the whole story but it is much more useful than Campaign #1!